 Kuching International Airport (IATA: KCH, ICAO: WBGG) is an international airport located in Kuching, Sarawak, Malaysia.

 The airport is located about 11 km south of Kuching city center.
-The road leading towards city center is relatively smooth with numerous ongoing infrastructure developments along the way.
+Besides, the road leading towards city center is relatively smooth with numerous ongoing infrastructure developments along the way.

-Regular flights are scheduled to/from Kuching Airport.
+Kuching Airport has numerous regularly-scheduled commercial flights.
 For international passengers as well as passengers arriving from Peninsular Malaysia, immigration check is required.

 Airport Technical Details